Bone Fracture Injuries

-While your bones have a small amount of give to prevent breaks, they are meant to be rigid in order to give you structure and stability.
+While your bones have a small amount of give, they are meant to be rigid for structure and stability.
 They can only handle so much pressure until they snap.

 If you suffered one or more broken bones in an accident, call our Ohio broken bones lawyers of Kisling, Nestico & Redick at 1-800-HURT-NOW.We understand how fractures slow you down.
 They keep you out of school or work, negatively affecting your academic career and income.
 You may need extensive surgery and spend months in awkward casts, all the while suffering pain.

 Common Types of Bone Fractures